Your privacy is important to us.

 - how long we hold personal information; and

-- how we transfer personal information globally
+- how we protect personal information and data

 - legal rights around managing your privacy

-- who you can contact for further information.
+- who you can contact for further information

 How we collect personal information